 Methanol is an ideal fuel for transportation in large part because of its efficient combustion and low cost compared to all other fuels.
 When combusted, reformulated gasoline produces a number of harmful and toxic byproducts that are reduced or eliminated by replacement with methanol.
 Emissions of unburned carbons and carbon monoxide are much lower when consuming methanol fuel, and methanol also greatly reduces NOx

 emissions as well.
 Methanol also burns with almost no particulate matter - which can lead to respitory problems like asthma.
 Emissions from methanol fuel are also less reactive, and create less ground-level ozone and smog.

 Methanol is a high octane fuel that enables very efficient and powerful engine performance.
-Engines optimized for methanol are as much as 75% more efficient than conventional gasoline-fueled engines.
+Engines optimized for methanol could provide an energy based efficiency gain of 50% over a standard (port fuel injected, non-turbo) gasoline engine in a light duty vehicle.
 The power-producing qualities of methanol are well-known and it is used in several professional and amateur racing sanctioning organizations (e.g., the National Hot Rod Association and the United States Auto Club).

 But you can't simply put pure methanol fuel in your car today.
 At high levels, methanol fuel is corrosive to certain materials commonly used in engines and fuel lines.
 In order to be able to operate on high-level blends like M-85 (a mixture of 85% methanol and 15% gasoline), small modifcations must be made to an engine to include methanol compatible componenets.
 These modifications generally cost less than 0.5% the cost of a new automobile.
 Low-level blends of methanol though do not cause adverse effects to a car's engine., and can be used in cars today where the fuel is available without any adverse effect Methanol is used as a denaturant for ethanol fuel in many countries, and some amounts of methanol are combusted with those blends everyday.